The Square Jaw Phenomenon in Bodybuilding

 Anatomy of the Jaw

-The masseter muscle, located on the side of the face, is responsible for the powerful biting force needed for chewing and breaking down food.
-It extends from the cheekbone to the angle of the mandible and is considered one of the strongest muscles in the human body relative to its size.
+The masseter muscle is on the side of our face and helps us bite down hard when we’re chewing.
+It stretches from our cheekbone to our jawbone and is one of the strongest muscles in our body compared to its size.

 Factors Contributing to Square Jaws in Bodybuilders